lav4444/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
 In this repository I'm sharing codes that were part of Algorithms and Data Structures subject at my collage(Zagreb Faculty of Electrical Engineering and Computing).

+Building on the knowledge obtained in Introduction to Programming, basic data structures and algorithms are presented.
+Computational complexity of algorithms is introduced.
+Search methods are presented, followed by recursion.
+Algorithms for sorting are explained and illustrated.
+Dynamic data structures are introduced: singly and multiply linked lists.
+Basic data structures, stack and queue, are presented followed by hashing, binary trees, and heap.
+Heap sort illustrates priority queue application.
+Graph structure and the basic algorithms on graphs are introduced.
+The elementary string/text search algorithms are presented.